 Day 3 – Hellismannaleid: Landmannahellir to Landmannalaugar

 Landmannahellir Hut - ours was the central of the three larger ones with bunk/dorm accommodation.
 The others are cabins.
+You can see that the campground is extremely exposed!

 Oh wow.
 Descending down the other side with a view over Löðmundarvatyn.